 My name is Andrea, and I am an addict.
 A knitting addict.
 I don’t plan to stop anytime soon.

 I think knitting should count as exercise.
 I love it.
 Even though it makes my wrists hurt.
 Basically I am obsessed.
 I can’t stop.
 If I go too long between stitches, I become unreasonably grouchy.
-Just ask my husband.
+Just ask my friends.
 I am fairly certain I qualify for Knitting Addict Rehab.

 It is that bad.